Stay informed and discover our economic insights where we publish the latest economic outlooks,

 Construction output will fall by 5.3% this year but grow in 2025 (by 3.8%).
 (Source: Currie Brown)

-The goal of constructing 300,000 homes remains a priority for both major political parties.
-Numerous trades within the sector, including Civil Contractors, Roofers, and fit-out companies, stand to gain from these initiatives.
+The goal of constructing 300,000 homes remains a government priority and numerous trades within the sector, including civil contractors, roofers, and fit-out companies, stand to gain from these initiatives.
 (Source: Allianz)

 • Construction firms need to have the correct business interruption insurance in place to cover them in the event of stalled or delayed projects.